eFinder

 INSUFFICIENT EVIDENCE

-No evidence found in cross-references, web search, or Wikipedia to confirm or refute the claim about UV-protective clothing and hats for sun safety.
+No evidence was found regarding the recommendation or effectiveness of UV-protective clothing and wide-brim hats for sun safety.

 “Sunshine is important for mood, sleep, and circadian rhythm regulation.”